Vocabulary For Gcse English Language

 Q: How many new words should I learn per week?

 A: There's no magic number.
-Focus on quality over quantity.
+That said, focus on quality over quantity.
 Learning 5-10 words a week and actively using them is more effective than memorizing 50 words and forgetting most of them.

 Q: What if I encounter a word I don't understand during an exam?